What Is La Dorure?

 La Dorure Notes

-- For a sourdough recipes, brush for two times, before rising and after.
+- For a sourdough recipe, brush for two times, before rising and after.

 - The salt helps eggs to break down, use salt only for sourdough breads.